cicilau/Final-project-safety-and-school-choices/README.md

 ### Past Work

 ### Data sources
-Check-out scripts for the data in this analysis can be found in my **The folder [`data`](https://github.com/yuewending/PPHA30550_Final_Project/tree/master/data)**  repository.
+Check-out scripts for the data in this analysis can be found in my **The folder [`data`](https://github.com/cicilau/Final-project-safety-and-school-choices/tree/master/DATA)**  repository.
-Check-out list of contents for DATA folder in  **file [`0intro.md`](https://github.com/cicilau/Final-project-safety-and-school-choices/tree/master/DATA/0intro.md)**
+Check-out list of contents in  **file [`Contents List.md`](https://github.com/cicilau/Final-project-safety-and-school-choices/tree/master/Contents List.md)**
+The performance data are from several different portals but they are all from Chicago Public Schools (CPS) originally.
+CPS assign each school a unique School ID in all different data sets and studies, so it helps us combine variables from multiple files by matching the School ID.

 #### 1.High Schools locations and their safety level
 We are using data of performance of public schools in chicago from file Chicago Public Schools-School Progress Reports SY1617, downloaded from city of Chicago data portal(https://data.cityofchicago.org/Education/Chicago-Public-Schools-School-Progress-Reports-SY1/cp7s-7gxg).

 We selected 5 variables: "School_ID','Short_Name', 'Safety_Level', 'School_Latitude', and'School_Longitude', gave values of 1 to 5 to safety levels of 'very weak', 'weak', 'neutral', 'strong' and 'very strong', dropped schools with 'not enough data', and saved these as refined_progress.csv.

-Check-out list of contents for DATA folder in  **file [`0intro.md`](https://github.com/cicilau/Final-project-safety-and-school-choices/tree/master/DATA/0intro.md)**
+Check-out codes in  **file [`progress_report.py`](https://github.com/cicilau/Final-project-safety-and-school-choices/tree/master/progress_report.py)**

+#### 2.High Schools Performance
+We downloaded average ACT scores on school level from year 2001 to year 2016 and selected only 'school ID', 'Year' and 'Composite'(ACT scores).
+Similarly from cps.edu, we downloaded 'CPS Graduates College Enrollment/Persistence by School for 2010-2015' for college enrollment rate, 'School 5 Year Cohort Rates' for cohort dropout rates and graduation rates, and converted SQRP(School Overall Rating Policy) levels from 'level 3', 'level 2', 'level 2+', 'level 2', 'level 1' and 'level 1+' to 1 to 5.

+Check-out codes in  **file [`act.py`](https://github.com/cicilau/Final-project-safety-and-school-choices/tree/master/act.py)** , **file [`graduation.py`](https://github.com/cicilau/Final-project-safety-and-school-choices/tree/master/graduation.py)**, **file [`college.py`](https://github.com/cicilau/Final-project-safety-and-school-choices/tree/master/college.py)**, and  **file [`rating.py`](https://github.com/cicilau/Final-project-safety-and-school-choices/tree/master/rating.py)**

-#### Crime Rates
+#### 3. Crime records

-Crime rates are obtained at three levels (resolutions): state, city and district.

-* **State** crime rates are from **Uniform Crime Reporting (UCR) Statistics** https://www.ucrdatatool.gov/ with the "state and national estimates" data portal for the year 2014.
-The CSV formatted raw data file is downloaded manually.

-* **City** crime rates are also from **URC Statistics** https://www.ucrdatatool.gov/ with the "Local law enforcement agencies" data portal for the year 2014.
-Cities of four states (NY, MA, CA, IL) are used for this study.
-The CSV formatted raw data file is downloaded manually.

-* **District** crime rates are obtained for four cities (New York City, Chicago, Boston, Los angeles) with different city data portals.
-  * New York City
-  * Chicago
-  * Boston
-  * Los angeles
+Crime data are from Chicago Data Portal.
+We downloaded the data sets for 2016 and 2017 to cover the 2016 school year and selected “Case ID”, “Crime Type”, “Latitude” and “Longitude”.

+heck-out codes in  **file [`act.py`](https://github.com/cicilau/Final-project-safety-and-school-choices/tree/master/DATA/progress_report.py)**

 ### Investigation

 ### Step 1: Obtaining List of US High Schools